 Programs and Rule Makings Year Locomotives Nonroad Diesel Fuel Standards [15] 2007 to 2014 Low sulfur diesel fuel (specified at 500 ppm) and ULSD fuel were phased in for nonroad, locomotive, and marine (NRLM) diesel fuel.
-All NRLM diesel fuel must be ULSD, and all NRLM engines and equipment must use this fuel (with some exceptions for older locomotive and marine engines) Control of Emissions of Air 2008 Tighten emission standards for existing locomotives and large marine diesel engines when they are remanufactured.
-Control of Emissions of Air Pollution for Locomotive Engines and Marine Compression-Ignition Engines Less than 30 Liters per 2008 to 2011 Set near-term engine-out emissions standards, referred to as Tier 3 standards, for newly-built locomotives and marine diesel engines.
-Cylinder [16] 2015 to 2040 Set longer-term standards, referred to as Tier 4 standards, for newly-built locomotives and marine diesel engines that reflect the application of high-efficiency after-treatment technology
+All NRLM diesel fuel must be ULSD, and all NRLM engines and equipment must use this fuel (with some exceptions for older locomotive and marine engines) 2008 Tighten emission standards for existing locomotives and large marine diesel engines when they are remanufactured.
+Pollution for Locomotive Engines and Marine Compression-Ignition 2008 to 2011 Set near-term engine-out emissions standards, referred to as Tier 3 standards, for newly-built locomotives and marine diesel engines.
+Cylinder [16] 2015 to 2040 Set longer-term standards, referred to as Tier 4 standards, for newly-built locomotives and marine diesel engines that reflect the applicatior of high-efficiency after-treatment technology